Limitless-Kode/smart-model/README.md

 }
 ```

-This trait provides a `scopeSmartQuery` method, which you can use to apply smart queries to your model.
+This trait provides a `resolve` method, which you can use to apply smart queries to your model.

 ```php
 class UserController extends Controller